 Dear Faculty Search Committee,

-I am writing to express my interest in the position of Lecturer in the Department of Science, Technology, Engineering, and Public Policy (STEaPP) at University College London.
+I am writing to express my interest in the position of Lecturer in Digital Technologies and Policy with the Department of Science, Technology, Engineering, and Public Policy (STEaPP) at University College London.
 I am currently an Assistant Professor of International Affairs in the Bush School of Government and Public Service at Texas A&M University.
 My interdisciplinary PhD in Technology, Management, and Policy from MIT’s Engineering Systems Division combines computer science, international political economy, and operations strategy.
-My work focuses on the political economy of Internet infrastructure and security, building on extensive fieldwork to explain and evaluate how epistemic communities create and sustain the knowledge and rules necessary to keep pace with technological change, demands for diverse online services, and emerging threats.
-The insights from my research on the understudied epistemic epistemic communities are essential to systematically and effectively integrating these untapped resources into evidence-based policy making and the global governance system.
-Over the past ten years, my engagement with these communities has created regional and global impact, including helping to build cybersecurity communities in developing regions and addressing cybersecurity data governance challenges.Integrated research, engagement, and teaching is key to understanding contemporary and emerging challenges facing Internet infrastructure governance and security, and for preparing the next generation of sociotechnical policy analysts and researchers to solve global challenges such as cybercrime, platform governance, and improving Internet infrastructure in developing regions.
+My research explores the political economy of Internet infrastructure and security, building on extensive fieldwork to explain and evaluate how operational epistemic communities (such as M3AAWG and APWG, see below) create and sustain the knowledge and rules necessary to keep pace with technological change, emerging security threats, and demands for diverse online services.
+The role these communities play in Internet governance and maintaining a resilient Internet infrastructure has been underexplored in both literature and practice.
+The insights from my research are essential to systematically and effectively integrate the technical and operational knowledge these understudied communities generate about Internet security and resilience into evidence-based policy making and the global governance system.
+Over the past ten years, my engagement with these communities has created regional and global impact, including helping to build cybersecurity communities in developing regions and addressing cybersecurity data governance challenges.

+Integrating research, engagement, and teaching is key to understanding contemporary and emerging challenges facing Internet infrastructure governance and security, and for preparing the next generation of sociotechnical policy analysts and researchers to solve global challenges such as cybercrime, platform governance, and improving Internet infrastructure in developing regions.
+Over the past four years, I have successfully led the Cyber Policy Concentration of the Masters in International Affairs in my department, having single-handedly designed, developed, and delivered this advanced specialization from scratch.
+The Cyber Policy programme has gained increasing interest, blending theory with applied project-based study and skills development to prepare students bridge gaps between policy and technical knowledge.

 The insights from my research on the understudied epistemic communities are essential to systematically and effectively integrating these untapped resources into evidence-based policy making and the global governance system.
 Over the past ten years, my engagement with these communities has created regional and global impact, including helping to build cybersecurity communities in developing regions and addressing cybersecurity data governance challenges.
 In the last four years my teaching has integrated this work into a comprehensive, research-led cyber policy programme, blending theory, case studies, and innovative teaching methods to

 develop students’ critical thinking skills